longjos/generals-and-assassins/README.rst

   - Attacking

     + Players must play at least one General from their hand to attack an opponent.
-    + They may add any number of Generals and Soldiers from their hand to increase their AP.
+    + They may add any number of Generals and Soldiers from their hand to increase their Attack Points.

   - Defending

-    + The player being attacked may play any Generals and Soldiers from his hand to increase his DP.
+    + The player being attacked may play any Generals and Soldiers from his hand to increase his Defense Points.
     + The defender is *NOT* required to play a General.
     + All Lands the defender has in play add two DP, regardless of their face value.